How virtual reality can benefit bloggers

 As VR technology becomes more widely available, it will begin changing the world as we know it.
 Whether you are a surgeon, business owner, or blogger, VR will likely have a place in your everyday life sooner rather than later.

 For example, VR is even helping individuals in the field of medicine.
-It assists in treating military veterans with post-traumatic stress disorder through virtual therapy.
+It assists in treating military veterans with post-traumatic stress disorder through VR therapy.
 VR exposure therapy in particular makes it easier for doctors to diagnose and treat veterans with PTSD.

 The technology is also being used to provide anonymous interview sessions.
 These can help veterans feel more comfortable speaking about their experiences.